-The distribution of the urban area within a radius of 10 km has hardly any influence on the landscape around, if this is concentrated within a radius of 30 km. (zie Fout!
-Verwijzingsbron niet gevonden.
-(The two upper variants CC and CD).
+The distribution of the urban area within a radius of 10 km has hardly any influence on the landscape around, if this is concentrated within a radius of 30 km. (see Fig. 693, the two upper variants CC and CD).
 However, the distribution within a radius of 30 km breaks the landscape around into landscape parks.
 Under that condition, the distribution within a radius of 10 km again becomes important: the landscape parks are further divided into urban landscapes.
-Until 1983,13 the national strategy was DC (Bundled Deconcentration).
+Until 1983, the national strategy was DC (Bundled Deconcentration, see Fig. 837).
 After thatRPD (1983), the policy was changed to CC (Compact City/Town), but, in practice, the strategy was CD and even DD.